Lynch Syndrome Detection: The Importance of Determining Status

 Why is Lynch Status Important?

 In addition to colorectal cancer, people with Lynch syndrome have an increased lifetime risk of developing certain other cancers.
-Because it is an inherited condition, family members might also have the condition.
+Because it is an inherited condition, family members might also have the condition and be at risk.

 Lynch Syndrome and MSI

 High microsatellite instability (MSI-H) in tumor tissue is a hallmark of Lynch syndrome.
 MSI-H status indicates that certain sections of DNA called microsatellites have become unstable because the major mismatch repair proteins that correct errors during DNA replication are not functioning properly.
 A DNA analysis test is used to determine MSI status.
 The test is performed on both normal and tumor tissue.
 If the results for the tumor differ from the normal tissue results, the tumor is considered MSI-H.